fluxitsoft/jqa/README.markdown

 # Java Quality Assurance (JQA) [![Build Status](https://secure.travis-ci.org/jbaris/jqa.png?branch=master)](http://travis-ci.org/jbaris/jqa)
-JQA is an open source tool for Java applications QA.
+JQA is an open source tool for QA of Java applications.
 It is considered a supplement to tools like PMD (http://pmd.sourceforge.net) or Firebugs (http://findbugs.sourceforge.net/) because it allows to write rules that exploit the bytecode engine capabilities.

 ## Quickstart
     git clone https://github.com/jbaris/jqa